Mukulyadav2004/GSoC-proposal/proposal.md

 ## SCHEDULED CONFLICTS

 I am fully prepared to dedicate myself to the R GSoC project over the summer, treating it as a full-time responsibility.
-I have no internships, academic obligations, or personal commitments that could interfere with my ability to focus on the project.
-This allows me to allocate my complete attention and effort toward achieving the project's objectives.
 I will communicate any significant upcoming events, such as exams, in advance and will strive to maintain consistent contributions even during those periods.

 With no external distractions, I am confident in my ability to contribute meaningfully, collaborate effectively with mentors and the community, and ensure steady progress.
 I am committed to maintaining a high standard of work and delivering quality results within the expected timelines.